Wills, Trusts & Probate

 Frequently Asked Questions About Wills in Moss Beach

-California law requires that a will be signed in the presence of at least two adult witnesses who are not beneficiaries.
-These witnesses confirm that you signed the will voluntarily and understand its contents.
-This formal process helps ensure the will’s validity and can prevent challenges later.
-We guide clients through this step to comply with legal requirements.
+California law requires that a will be signed in the presence of at least two adult witnesses who are not beneficiaries of the will.
+The witnesses confirm that you signed the document voluntarily and that you appeared to understand its contents at the time of signing.
+Proper witnessing reduces the risk that the will’s validity will be challenged later.
+We guide clients through the signing process to ensure these requirements are met and to minimize the potential for disputes over execution.

-Even if your estate is small, having a will can be beneficial to specify how your assets should be distributed and to appoint guardians if applicable.
-A will helps avoid default state rules and provides clarity to your loved ones.
-In some cases, simplified estate procedures may apply, but a will remains a valuable planning tool for residents of Moss Beach.
+Even if your estate is small, having a will can provide benefits by specifying how assets should be distributed and by naming guardians or an estate representative.
+A will reduces uncertainty and prevents state intestacy rules from determining outcomes that may not align with your wishes.
+In some cases simplified estate procedures may apply for very small estates, but a will remains a valuable planning tool to document your intentions and make administration easier for survivors.
+For Moss Beach residents, a will is often a practical step regardless of estate size.